mercadopago/devsite-docs/guides/in-person-payments/qr-code/pre-requisites.en.md

 >
 > Note
 >
 > In case of POS integrated with several tenants, see topic 4 and 5.
-Pay attention to the security of your integration and implement OAUTH.
+Pay attention to the security of your integration and implement OAuth.

 ### 3. Generate test users